dragon7-fc/misc/algorithm/LeetCode/README.md

 **Note**

 * Subarray/Substring need to be consecutive.
-* Subsequence don't have to be consecutive.
+* Subsequence don't have to be consecutive, but maintain relative order.

 ## Libraries <a name="libraries"></a>
 ---